mcpcpc/mcpcpc.github.io/_posts/2021-02-12-9front-netcat-irc.md

 ### Chat History Logging

-There are a couple of ways of going about this, but one that i recently discovered is the built-in `script` logging function, which is meant for creating transcripts of tty sessions for later review:
+There are a couple of ways of going about this, but one that i recently discovered is the built-in `script` function, which is meant for creating transcripts of tty sessions.

 ```shell
 script -a -c irc2 chat_log.txt